sacko87/sacko87.github.io/index.md

 My final year project involved transforming one programming language into another:

-  * I had to learn two languages intimately to be able to do the transformation.
+  * I had to learn two languages intimately to be able to do the transformation (Oberon-2 and Java).
-  * This is where I got my interest in meta-programming and model-to-model transformation.
+  * This is where I got my interest in meta-programming and model-to-model transformation (using Haskell).

+Throughout my studies we concentrated mostly on C/CPP and then built on that knowledge with Java and object orientation.

 ## Experience

 ### Consulting Software Engineer

-I am currently a freelance software developer.
+I am a freelance software developer, primarily back-end but I'm currently learning front-end development using JavaScript libraries/frameworks like React.

 #### Progressive Access Ltd <span class="date pull-right">Apr 2016 &mdash; Present</span>

+I was the lead software engineer for Progressive Access Ltd.
+The company itself had no central office and had employees scattered around the globe.
+We used Stack and video-conferencing to manage workloads and to discuss/synchronise with each other.

-Working with this company to help develop a generic workflow that enables users with visual impairments to read diagrams.
-This process used a plethora of languages as each component had particular requirements.
-An important part of this work was to be able to integrate them into a web service.
+The primary goal of this Progressive Access is to provide a generic workflow that enables users with visual impairments to read diagrams using SVG.
+This process uses a plethora of languages as each component had particular requirements, but specifically C, Java, JavaScript, Kotlin and OCaml.
+An essential part of this work was to be able to integrate them into a web service using the Spring Framework and to formulate microservices to complete the interpretation of different domains in a scalable manner using Amazon Web Services.
+We were also investigating the provision of an external API to allow clients to send diagrams to us for recognition.

 ### University of Birmingham